murtaugh/go-piper/README.md

 ### Try it out

-If you want to see how the sample Reveal.js presentation works with go-reveal?
+Want to see how a sample Reveal.js presentation works with go-reveal?
 [**Try it out**](http://gordienoye.github.io/go-reveal/) and see how you can share presenting between multiple browsers.

 ### Collaborating is now easy